Skip to main content

 Explainability7.5Per-dimension confidence grid in the widget shows coverage %, imputation class, and freshness for every dimension on every country.
 Tooltip text is generated from the taxonomy so analysts can click through to the meaning without reading this document.
 Gap: no waterfall chart of individual signal contributions yet, that lands in Phase 3 T3.3.

 Reproducibility8.0Every dimension’s sourceKey, cadence, and goalpost lives in _indicator-registry.ts and is linted against this doc.
-Cache keys are versioned (resilience:score:v7, ranking:v8, history:v4). dataVersion is written by the seed and plumbed to the widget footer.
+Cache keys were already versioned in the v1.1 implementation; see the Redis keys table above for the current score, ranking, history, and interval prefixes. dataVersion is written by the seed and plumbed to the widget footer.
 Gap: the benchmark and backtest scripts do not yet run on a CI cron; those land in Phase 2 T2.7.

 Source quality7.0World Bank, IMF, WHO, IEA, UNHCR, UCDP, IPC, BIS, FAO, RSF, GPI: all authoritative.
 Gap: curated-list sources (BIS ~40 economies, WTO) do not cover the full WorldMonitor country set, which is why the unmonitored imputation class exists.
 Phase 2 T2.9 adds language-normalized information signal to reduce English-press bias.

 Timeliness6.5Structural sources are annual (WGI, GPI, RSF, WHO, IMF macro) and dominate the total weight of the index.
 BIS EER is monthly.
 The Freshness classifier (T1.5) surfaces this at the dimension level so users can see which parts of a country score are 12 months old.
-Thirteen stress-side indicators already run at realtime or daily cadence via the cross-source stack (ucdpConflict, internetOutages, infraOutages, unrestEvents, socialVelocity at realtime; sanctionCount, cyberThreats, gpsJamming, shippingStress, transitDisruption, gasStorageStress, energyPriceStress, newsThreatScore at daily).
+Thirteen stress-side indicators already run at realtime/hourly or daily cadence via the cross-source stack (ucdpConflict, internetOutages, infraOutages, unrestEvents at realtime; socialVelocity via the hourly Reddit relay with a 180-minute health budget; sanctionCount, cyberThreats, gpsJamming, shippingStress, transitDisruption, euGasStorageStress, energyPriceStress, newsThreatScore at daily).
 Gap: the live-shock pillar relies on those signals but the structural pillar is still capped by annual sources; Phase 2 T2.2 adds FX volatility at daily cadence to narrow the cadence gap on the currency-external dimension and the Phase 3 reference-edition split will formalize annual vs rolling cadences per pillar.

 Sensitivity7.0Weight-perturbation Monte Carlo sensitivity (#2823) exists in the backtesting layer.
 Phase 1 did not add new sensitivity work.
-Gap: per-dimension p5/p95 intervals are computed and exposed (#2877, #2885) but the widget does not render them yet, Phase 3 T3.3 waterfall chart.
+Overall p5/p95 score sensitivity bands are computed under the active score formula and exposed (#2877, #2885, #3967), and the widget renders the overall [p05–p95] range next to the score.
+The band is a formula-aware weight-perturbation sensitivity range, not an input-data uncertainty interval.
+Gap: no waterfall chart of individual signal contributions yet; that lands in Phase 3 T3.3.

 Phase 1 acceptance gate status: met.
 Both required thresholds (Methodology ≥7.5, Explainability ≥7.5) are satisfied with honest rationales.
 The two gaps flagged in each axis are tracked against Phase 2 and Phase 3 tasks in the upgrade plan.